 10 Facts You Need to Know about Social Security Benefits and Divorce

-This is assuming you start receiving benefits at your full retirement age.
-If you begin drawing from social security before your full retirement age, your benefits will be reduced.
+As a divorced spouse, your benefit is equal to one-half of your ex-spouse's full retirement or Social Security disability benefit.
+That assumes you start receiving benefits at your full retirement age.
+If you begin drawing before your full retirement age, your benefit will be permanently reduced.

 6. Remarriage can change things